Skip to main content

 A church or cathederal

 Another study was published in the journal Social Psychological and Personality Science in 2017.
-Believe it or nor, but this one reckons that religious folks are more likely to take-up conspiracy theories than atheists are!
+Believe it or not, but this one reckons that religious folks are more likely to take-up conspiracy theories than atheists are!
 It also says believers are less likely to engage in analytical thinking when compared to non-believers (Gervais & Norenzayan, 2017).
-Dont forget, these are general findings and not every religious person.
+Dont forget, these are general findings and does not imply every religious person.

 Cartoon of Moses and his commandments